 Adding a Slight Bit of Activity

 ETFOptimize adds a slight bit of activity (transactions occur a bit more than three times per year, on average) to passive ETF investing.
 Through the use of sophisticated quantitative strategies that instantly assess conditions every week, each strategy rotates to the optimum ETF position for its approach.
-The result is an average return for all our strategies that is nearly quadruple the annual return of the S&P 500 – and a reduction in maximum drawdowns to less than one-third the max drawdown of the market.
+The result is an advantage for the ETFOptimize strategies that is nearly quadruple the annual return of the S&P 500 – and a reduction in maximum drawdowns to less than one-third the max drawdown of the market.

 By subscribing to an ETFOptimize strategy, investors will receive notifications of the optimum time to rotate from one ETF to another and always achieve the highest performance.
 Transactions occur slightly more than three times per year, so this approach is close to passive, but the investor avoids significant market downturns and often is making a profit while fellow investors are losing money.